jet/equinox/DOCUMENTATION.md

 involves (largely by convention, see [FAQ](README.md#FAQ)), per aggregation of events on a given category of stream:

-- `Stream.CategoryName`: the common part of the [Stream Name](https://github.com/fscodec#streamname),
-  i.e., the `"Favorites"` part of the `"Favorites-clientId"`
+- `CategoryName`: the common part of the [Stream Name](https://github.com/fscodec#streamname), i.e., the `"Favorites"` part of the `"Favorites-clientId"`

-- `Stream.id`: function responsible for mapping from the input elements that define the Aggregate's identity to the `streamId` portion of the `{categoryName}-{streamId}` StreamName that's used within the concrete store.
+- `streamId`: function responsible for mapping from the input elements that define the Aggregate's identity to the `streamId` portion of the `{categoryName}-{streamId}` StreamName that's used within the concrete store.
   In general, the inputs should be [strongly typed ids](https://github.com/jet/FsCodec#strongly-typed-stream-ids-using-fsharpumx)